PeterCamilleri/mysh/README.md

-os       | The current operating system. platform | The operating platform detected by the low-level terminal gem. java     | Is the current platform powered by Java? term     | What terminal is defined by the system, if one is defined. disp     | What display is defined by the system, if one is defined. edit     | What editor is defined by the system, if one is defined.
+os       | The current operating system. platform | The operating platform detected by the low-level terminal gem. java     | Is the current platform powered by Java? code page| In Windows, what code page is active? term     | What terminal is defined by the system, if one is defined. disp     | What display is defined by the system, if one is defined. edit     | What editor is defined by the system, if one is defined.